thoughtworksarts/thoughtworksarts.github.io/app/_people/catie-cuan.markdown

 participation : Resident
 season        : Fall 2018
 teaser        :
-   <p>Catie Cuan is a performer, choreographer, filmmaker, and technologist.
-She is interested in the physical manifestations of digital identities and the friction between discrete structures and qualitative human phenomena.</p>
+   <p>Catie Cuan is a dancer, choreographer, and researcher whose artistic and research work focuses on dance and robotics.</p>
-   <p>Performances of her work include the Ferst Center (Atlanta), MOCO (Genoa), CODAME (San Francisco), and Joe's Pub/Dance NOW (New York).
-Catie is a 2018 TED Resident and the Artist-in-Residence at the Robotics, Automation, and Dance (RAD) Lab at the University of Illinois.</p>
+   <p>She is a TED Resident, Artist-in-Residence at the Robotics, Automation, and Dance Lab at the University of Illinois at Urbana-Champaign and the inaugural Artist-in-Residence for the Everyday Robots Project at X, formerly Google X, the moonshot factory.</p>

 order-within-season: 2